crowjm/hetre85.github.io/_posts/2015-03-19-tips-for-remote-work.md

 layout: post
 title:  "7 Tips for Remote Work"
 date:   2015-03-19 17:00:00
+excerpt: Well, so much for this being short.
 ---

 ###Who is this guy trying to be the hint master?